 MAGLIANO

 An alumnus of L.UN.A (Libera Università delle Arti), Luca Magliano interned at Alessandro dell’Acqua in Milan before launching his own brand, Magliano, upon his return to Bologna.
 His focus is on updating sartorial essentials of the Italian male wardrobe: think a reworked suit, a gilet and a shirt.
-Inspired by films Pier Paolo Pasolini and Vittorio de Sica and novels Pier Vittorio Tondelli and Roberto Calasso, his collections reveal iconic identities such as the Latin lover, the bully and the Neapolitan scugnizzo.
-The A/W 20 collection continues to explore the new take on traditional tailoring, offering ineties-style suits with unfinished details, pockets turned inside out, asymmetric velvet vests and shirts that feature stitching in a rich palette of deep purple, olive green, emerald, burgundy and brown.
-The label is represented by OTHER/WISE showroom in Milan and is sold at Machine-A (UK), Sugar (Italy), Soop Soop (Canada) and others.
+Inspired by the films of Pier Paolo Pasolini and Vittorio de Sica and the novels of Pier Vittorio Tondelli and Roberto Calasso, his collections reveal iconic identities such as the Latin lover, the bully and the Neapolitan scugnizzo.
+The A/W 20 collection continues to explore the new take on traditional tailoring, offering nineties-style suits with unfinished details, pockets turned inside out, asymmetric velvet vests and shirts that feature stitching in a rich palette of deep purple, olive green, emerald, burgundy and brown.
+The label is represented by the OTHER/WISE showroom in Milan and is sold at Machine-A (UK), Sugar (Italy), Soop Soop (Canada) and others.

 www.magliano.website